awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_example-events.md

 ```

 `ruleParameters`
 Key/value pairs that the function processes as part of its evaluation logic\.
-You define parameters when you use the AWS Config console to create a custom rule\.
+You define parameters when you use the AWS Config console to create a Custom Lambda rule\.
 You can also define parameters with the `InputParameters` attribute in the `PutConfigRule` AWS Config API request or the `put-config-rule` AWS CLI command\.
 The JSON code for the parameters is contained within a string, so a function must parse the string with a JSON parser to be able to evaluate its contents, as shown in the following Node\.js example:

 ```